JimSeker/opengl/README.md

   HelloOpenGLES20 is google's basic framework example.
 2D square and triangle with touch events to spin the triangle

   Opengl2ex1  uses a renderer (lessonOne from http://www.learnopengles.com/android-lesson-one-getting-started/) and mainactivity to setup everything
+    NOTE: this example may fail in the emulators, but works on a physical device.

   Opengl2ex1  extends a GLsurfaceView to setup everything.
 Again, use the Lessonone renderer.